Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-01.md

 ### Interview Questions

+- Get the fare from the first record
-- Get all of the ages from the Titanic Dataset?
+- Get all of the ages from the Titanic Dataset
-- Filter datapoints where the age is missing?
+- Filter datapoints where the age is missing

 ## Display things on the screen